park-seyeon/park-seyeon.github.io/_pages/about.md

 [2017] Non‑Constituent Coordination: Against a Move‑and‑Delete Account. _Oral presentation at the 2017
 CORE Conference of English Language and Literature_, Sungkyunkwan University, Seoul, South Korea, December 8.

+**MANUSCRIPTS AND WORKING PAPERS**

+[2024] The new typology of causativization in Korean: the case of covert generic causatives.
+Ms. The University of Texas at Austin.

+[2023] cokka‑sey‑yo: “respectfully go fuck yourself”.
+Ms. The University of Texas at Austin.

+[2022] Inadequacy: Implications of ‑(n)un in Korean.
+Ms. The University of Texas at Austin.

 ![UT Tower](/images/uttower.jpg)